Obtaining a Moped or Scooter Driver's Licence (Class 6D)

 Taking the knowledge test

-To request an appointment to take your Class 6D knowledge test, please visit Find a service outlet.
+To request an appointment to take your Class 6D moped or scooter knowledge test, please visit the Find a service outlet page.

 On the day of the test